Skip to main content

 V2

-• User deploys the double spend and it proxies proof to the distributor
+1. The user deploys the double spend contract, which proxies the proof to the distributor.

-• Distributor checks the sending double spend address by state init (distributor_address, user_address?)
+2. The distributor verifies the double spend contract's address using the state init (distributor_address, user_address?).

 Shard optimizations